-The table below summarises the capacity, premium volumes and performance of Syndicate 2121 for 2020 alongside comparative numbers for 2019.
+The table below summarises the capacity, premium volumes and performance of Syndicate 2121 for 2021 alongside comparative numbers for 2020.
 Other than in respect of capacity, the numbers shown are on an annually accounted basis.
-The table is followed by further detailed comments in relation to each of the years on an annually accounted basis and also on an underwriting year of account basis.
+The table is followed by further comments in relation to each of the years on an annually accounted basis and also on an underwriting year of account basis.

-Key performance indicators 2020 2019

-Capacity (underwriting year) £425 million £340 million

-Premiums written gross of commission £587 million £458 million

-Net premiums earned £329 million £312 million

-Loss for the year (£37 million) (£9 million)

-Claims ratio (net) 74% 65%

-Combined ratio 113% 105%

-COVID-19 related net losses £63 million Nil

-Combined ratio excluding COVID-19 94% 105%

-Cash and investments at 31 December £348 million £289 million
+Key performance indicators 2021 2020 Capacity (underwriting year) £600 million £425 million Premiums written gross of commission £655 million £587 million Net premiums earned £367 million £329 million Result for the year profit/(loss) £9.8 million (£37 million) Claims ratio (net) 57% 74% Combined ratio 98% 113% Cash and investments at 31 December £512 million £348 million